-People are naturally social, but 2020, particularly, the COVID-19 pandemic, changed all that.
-We're now distancing ourselves from family and friends.
-We're also avoiding any person-to-person interaction to protect ourselves, loved ones, and the community, thus changing everyone's lifestyle drastically.
+People are naturally social, but 2020 and the COVID-19 pandemic changed all that practically overnight.
+We began distancing ourselves from family and friends.
+We also began avoiding any person-to-person interaction to protect ourselves, loved ones, and the community, changing everyone's lifestyle drastically in the process.

-Consumers are now finding ways to get everything done without having any personal interaction.
-Contactless delivery was already on the rise before the pandemic started, but these circumstances seriously accelerated it, and it quickly became a must-have offering for businesses.
+For a time, consumers had to find ways to get everything done without having any face-to-face interactions.
+Contactless delivery was already on the rise before the pandemic started, but these circumstances seriously accelerated it, and it quickly became a must-have offering for many businesses.

-This article will answer the question of what is contactless delivery and proceed to discuss its challenging aspects and how enterprises can offer this service with the help of technology.
+This article will answer an important question: what is contactless delivery?
+We'll also discuss its challenging aspects and how enterprises can offer this service with the help of technology.

-In just a matter of days, contactless delivery went from being optional to necessary, especially for food and medical supplies.
+In just a matter of days, contactless deliveries went from being optional to necessary, especially for food and medical supplies.

-Lockdowns and social distancing guidelines have forced consumers to avoid heading outside.
-A Techomic survey revealed that around 32 percent of consumers are avoiding leaving their homes and dining out frequently.
-13 percent of consumers also said they are getting food from restaurants via delivery more often than usual.
-This number is expected to continue rising as cities implement stricter lockdowns.
+Lockdowns and social distancing guidelines forced consumers to avoid heading into stores.
+A Techomic survey revealed that around 32 percent of consumers were avoiding leaving their homes and dining out frequently.
+13 percent of consumers also said they were getting food from restaurants via delivery more often than usual.

-According to a survey by research adviser Gordon Haskett, online grocery shopping is also on the rise.
-30 percent of survey participants said that they used online grocery delivery or pickup services when stay-at-home orders were enforced mid-March.
+According to a survey by research adviser Gordon Haskett, online grocery shopping also rose significantly.
+30 percent of survey participants said that they used online grocery delivery or pickup services when stay-at-home orders were enforced mid-March of 2020.
 The figure is considerably higher than the previous online grocery adoption rate recorded.

-Since consumers are buying online more, then it's highly unlikely that they will prefer to be in close contact with the delivery personnel.
+For consumers buying online more, it's highly likely that they'll prefer not to be in close contact with the delivery personnel.
 This is where no-contact delivery comes in.

-Contactless delivery, or the practice of ordering goods or food and having them delivered without face-to-face interaction with the delivery driver, is the way to move forward and keep the business going.
-U.S. companies such as DoorDash, Postmates, Uber Eats, and Grubhub already started offering no contact drop-off services like curbside pickup and leaving orders by the door, and retailers and other businesses need to take notice.
+What is contactless delivery?
+It's the practice of ordering goods and having them delivered without face-to-face interaction with the delivery driver.
+U.S. companies such as DoorDash, Postmates, Uber Eats, and Grubhub have already started offering no-contact drop-off services like curbside pickup and leaving orders by the door, and retailers and other businesses need to take notice.

-How to Offer a Safe Contactless Delivery Service
+How to Offer a Safe, Contact-Free Delivery Service

-Contactless delivery isn't just about ensuring the absence of any contact between delivery drivers and customers.
+Contact-free delivery isn't just about ensuring the absence of any contact between delivery drivers and customers.
 Businesses must also find ways to limit face-to-face interactions among employees.
-Hence, businesses that are contemplating whether to offer contactless delivery should first think of which processes they need to improve or change to ensure a safe, no-contact delivery service.
+Hence, businesses that are contemplating whether to offer contact-free delivery should first think of which processes they need to improve or change to ensure a safe, no-contact delivery service.

-Order preparation must also be contact-free.
-This means moving filled grocery bags or cooked food to a staging area rather than having one employee hand the order to another employee.
+In some circumstances, order preparation also be contact-free.
+This means moving packaged orders to a staging area rather than having one employee hand the order to another employee.
 Likewise, warehouse teams must ensure that packages are sorted out by loading bays.

-Many consumers doubt the effectiveness of contactless deliveries, often questioning how the business will communicate to them once the order reaches them.
-Enterprises must address customers' doubts on the contactless delivery process by communicating clearly their safety measures and keeping customers in the loop throughout the process.
+Many consumers worry about the logistics of no-contact deliveries, often questioning how the business will communicate to them once the order reaches them.
+Enterprises need to address customers' doubts on the contactless delivery process by communicating clearly their safety measures and keeping customers in the loop throughout the process.

-Businesses must inform customers of what to expect with their contactless delivery offering.
-Some customers tend to think that the delivery personnel will simply drop the orders at their doorsteps, but if this isn't the case, then it should be communicated to the customer during the checkout process.
+Businesses must inform customers of what to expect with their contact-free delivery offering.
+Many customers automatically assume that the delivery personnel will simply drop the orders at their doorsteps—if this isn't the case, then it should be communicated to the customer.

-Additionally, any person-to-person communication between drivers and customers should be eliminated and replaced with digital communication.
+Simply put, any person-to-person communication between drivers and customers has to be replaced with digital communication.

 Some goods, such as alcoholic drinks, prescription drugs, or expensive items, require identity or age confirmation.
 Normally, customers hand over their identification cards to drivers.
-Digitizing the process of identity and age verification should be digitized in contactless deliveries.
+The process of identity and age verification should be digitized in no-contact deliveries.

 Masking of Numbers